fslapal/WS/README.md

 A communication between client and database is based on PDO and SQL commands.

 # How to use WS?
-The index page shows average and max data for last week with a possibility to change the time horizon.
+The index page shows average, max and min data for last week with a possibility to change the time horizon.
 There is also displayed the current date and time and last added row to the database.
 In the right bottom corner you can choose a specific date to see the detail values and graph.
 ![Index](/Documentation/index.png)
 The STATISTIKY page shows the longterm statistics of all values together with graph.
 You can change the desired date range.
 ![Stats](/Documentation/stats.png)